Wisconsin vs. Northwestern NCAA Football Odds, Plays and Insights | November 13, 2021

 - Northwestern's games have gone over 41 points in five of nine chances this season.

-- Saturday's total is 2.4 points lower than the two team's combined 43.4 points per game average.

-- The 41.4 points per game these two squads have surrendered to opponents this season are 0.4 more than the 41 total in this contest.
+- The two teams combine to average 43.4 points per game, 2.4 more than the over/under in this contest.

-- Badgers games this season feature an average total of 42.7 points, a number 1.7 points higher than Saturday's over/under.
+- The Badgers and their opponents have scored an average of 42.7 points per game in 2021, 1.7 more than Saturday's total.

-- In 2021, games involving the Wildcats have averaged a total of 46.7 points, 5.7 more than the set total in this contest.
+- The 41-point over/under for this game is 5.7 points below the 46.7 points per game average total in Wildcats games this season.

 Wisconsin Stats and Trends

-- Wisconsin has five wins against the spread in nine games this year.
+- In Wisconsin's nine games this year, it has five wins against the spread.

 - The Badgers have been favored by 24 points or more once this season and covered the spread.